tdriancourt-ores/tdriancourt-ores/README.md

 - 👋 Hi, I’m Thomas Driancourt and I'm working in the Client Factory
-- 👀 I’m interested in C#, devOps, GitHub and Blazor
+- 👀 I’m interested in C#, DevOps, GitHub and Blazor

 <!---